ilai63/chess/README.md

 3. Run `chessFX.Main`.

 The bot needs an internet connection.
 Without one the game still works, and the bot plays a random legal move instead.

+## Credits

+   In the final stage I used AI tools to find and fix bugs.